wellcomecollection/docs/rfcs/055-prismic-api/README.md

 ## Background

-We use Prismic as the CMS for exhibitions, events, stories, and other pieces of non-catalogue content on wellcomecollection.org.
+We use Prismic CMS to edit and store exhibitions, events, stories, and other pieces of non-catalogue content on wellcomecollection.org.

-The MVP version of the site's prismic search functionality uses [Prismic's GraphQL endpoint](https://prismic.io/docs/graphql) to enable stories search.
-That MVP has demonstrated that prismic's search functionality isn't able to produce sufficiently relevant results on its own.
-We would like to replace it with something more configurable, akin to the system we have for the catalogue content.
+The site currently allows users to [search for stories](https://wellcomecollection.org/search/stories) using [Prismic's GraphQL API](https://prismic.io/docs/graphql).
+That MVP implementation has demonstrated that prismic's search functionality isn't good enough to produce relevant results on its own.
+We would like to replace it with something more configurable, like the system we have for the catalogue.

 We're building a pipeline to ingest prismic content into elasticsearch (see separate RFC).